The Legacy Trail

 Bridges across Dona Bay and Robert’s Bay

 During the Summer of 2010 two key bridges over local waterways were added to the Legacy Trail.
-These low bridges are close to the water, and allow trail-users to cross Dona Bay, and Robert’s Bay without leaving the safety of the Trail.
+These low bridges are close to the water and allow trail-users to cross Dona Bay, and Robert’s Bay without leaving the safety of the Trail.
 Both bridges include scenic lookouts where you can stop and take in the view.
 Be sure to bring your camera as sunrises and sunsets are particularly spectacular viewed from either bridge.
-The trail technically opens at dawn, and closes at sunset each day.
+The trail officially opens at 6:00 AM and closes at sunset each day.
 This doesn’t mean that you are locked in.
 There aren’t any gates, in fact.
 But the trail is not lighted, and you could easily be injured attempting to ride in the dark.

 Perhaps the crown jewel in the construction of the Legacy Trail is the gorgeous pedestrian bridge across US 41 in Venice.
-The Pink Bridge as we call it, was completed in 2012 and is just north of the Train Station on the Legacy Trail.
+The bridge was completed in 2012 and is just north of the Train Station on the Legacy Trail.
 Pedestrians, cyclists, and skaters can cross US Hi-way 41 Bypass without getting into road-traffic.
 Although improvements to facilities continue, the Venice Train Depot, Patriot’s Park, and Laurel Park are the only convenient stops along The Legacy Trail where restrooms and drinking-water is readily available.
 There are a number of covered rest-stops with park-benches, and one port-o-let in the northern section, but there are no other amenities along the trail’s length.
 Plan to bring water and any food that you may need.
 While the actual usage of the trail greatly exceeds the projected usage, it is still possible during some mid-day hours in the Summer to ride the length of the trail without seeing another soul.

 Free Delivery to all of the following Trail access points